 The Race to Dubai was first contested in 2009 and, over the course of its short history, has created a fun and exciting way to end the European Tour season.

 The format has changed a few times over the years, including the number of players who earn a piece of the bonus pool.
 However, in 2019, we now have a new system paying out to the top five players in the points race at the end of the DP World Tour Championship.

+Westwood is one of three players to win the Race to Dubai multiple times.
 Rory McIlroy has won the Race to Dubai three times, with Henrik Stenson winning twice.
-There have been four different winners since 2015.
+There have been six different winners since 2015.

 Race to Dubai champions from 2009-present

 - 2009 -- Lee Westwood

 - 2010 -- Martin Kaymer

 - 2017 -- Tommy Fleetwood

 - 2018 -- Francesco Molinari

 - 2019 -- Jon Rahm